harshitha-g818/ODI-Cricket-Statistics-and-Analysis/README.md

-# Cricket Analytics Using ODI Statistics
+# ODI Cricket Statistics and Analysis

 ## Overview
 This project analyzes **ODI cricket statistics** using **data preprocessing, visualization, and machine learning models** to gain insights and predict player performance.